erdem/django-map-widgets/docs/widgets/mapbox_point_field_map_widgets.rst

 |
 | *default:* ``None``

-| **markerFitZoom**: When the marker is initialized google's default zoom is set to Max.
+| **markerFitZoom**: When the marker is initialized, Mapbox JS library  default zoom is set to Max.
 This method sets the zoom level a reasonable distance and center the marker on the map.
 |
 | *default:* ``14``